Colima (city): Colima Municipality

 As municipal seat, the city of Colima is the local government for 145 communities, with the most important being Colima, Tepames, Piscila, El Chanal and Los Asmoles.
 The only urban community is Colima with a high population density with almost all involved in commerce, services and some industry.
 These communities cover a territory of 668.2km2 and are bordered by the municipalities of Cuauhtémoc, Ixtlahuacán, Tecomán, Coquimatlán and Villa de Álvarez with the state of Jalisco to the east and the state of Michoacán to the southeast.
 The municipal government consists of a municipal president, an officer called a síndico and eleven representatives called regidores.

 The municipality contains about one-quarter of the state's total population.
 About 92% of the municipality's population lives in the city proper.
 (123,543 in the city versus 8,730 in the rural areas as of 2005).
 As of 2005, only 574 people spoke an indigenous language, with 239 of them living in the city proper.
-Over 95% of the population is Catholicism, with about two percent following a Protestant or Evangelical form of Christianity.
+Over 95% of the population is Catholic, with about two percent following a Protestant or Evangelical form of Christianity.
 As of 2010, the municipality had a total population of 146,904, and covers an area of 1668.3 km2.